The redemption of Gov. Ryan

 "Back in the fall of 1998, when I was still campaigning for governor, Anthony Porter was scheduled to be executed on Sept.
 23 of that year.
 He had ordered his last meal and been fitted for his burial clothes.
 Mr. Porter had been convicted in the 1982 shooting death of a man and woman in a South Side Chicago park.
 Two days before he was to die, his lawyers won a last-minute reprieve based on his IQ."

-That's when Northwestern University journalism professor David Protess and a handful of his students investigated Porter's case and exonerated him.
-The real killer confessed.
+That's when Northwestern University journalism professor David Protess and a handful of his students investigated Porter's case.
+They won his release after another man confessed to the killings.

 "After spending 17 years on death row, [Porter] was a freed man," Ryan said.
 "By then I had just been inaugurated as governor ...
 Frankly, I was caught off-guard.
 I didn't know how bad our system really was.
 I couldn't believe the system that I had believed in could come that close to executing an innocent man."